-- As of June 2017, Canada's domestic banks authorized more than $221 billion in credit to SMEs across the country.
-Authorized lending to SMEs has increased by 21 per cent, or over $38 billion in the last five years.
+- As of December 2017, Canada's domestic banks authorized more than $225 billion in credit to SMEs across the country.
+Authorized lending to SMEs has increased by 22 per cent since the end of 2012.

 - Banks provide SMEs with more than just financing.
 They also offer a wide range of financial and advisory solutions.

 - Banks participate in the federal government’s Canada Small Business Financing Program (CSBFP).

 Canadian Bankers Association Business Credit Statistics define an SME as having authorized borrowing of under $5 million.

 SMEs can turn to banks for a variety of financial and advisory solutions, including – but not limited to – financing.
 These banking solutions include:

 - business chequing and savings accounts, in both Canadian and foreign dollar denominations

 - tax payment services